Resource Allocation Patterns

 In this technique, a centralized allocator keeps track of all the available resources.
 All entities send messages requesting resources and the allocator responds with the allocated resources.
 The main advantage of this scheme is simplicity.
 However, the disadvantage is that as the system size increases, the centralized allocator gets heavily loaded and becomes a bottleneck.

-For example, in Xenon, the space slot allocation strategy uses this scheme.
-Space slot free-busy status is maintained at the CAS.
-XEN cards needing space slots request the CAS for a space slot via a message.
-CAS allocates the space slot and informs the requesting XEN by a message.
+For example, in a switching system, the space slot allocation strategy uses this scheme.
+Space slot free-busy status is maintained at a central entity.

 Hierarchical Resource Allocation

 In this technique, the resource allocation is done in multiple steps.
 First, the centralized allocator takes the high level resource allocation decision.
 Then, it passes on the allocation request to the secondary allocator which takes the detailed resource allocation decision.
 This technique is explained by an example given below.

 In a switching system, the trunk allocation is carried out in following steps.:

 - The centralized allocator determines which trunk group should be used to route outgoing calls.

 - The call request is then forwarded to the processor supporting the trunk group.

 - The trunk group processor then selects the actual trunk from the trunk group.